Cheap Trick: Transitions (1990–2015)

-In 2007, officials of Rockford, Illinois honored Cheap Trick by reproducing the Rockford album cover art on that year's city vehicle sticker.
+In 2007, officials of Rockford, Illinois, honored Cheap Trick by reproducing the Rockford album cover art on that year's city vehicle sticker.
 On June 19, 2007, the Illinois Senate passed Senate Resolution 255, which designated April 1 of every year as Cheap Trick Day in the State of Illinois.
 In August of that year, Cheap Trick honored the 40th anniversary of Sgt.
 Pepper's Lonely Hearts Club Band by playing the album in its entirety with the Hollywood Bowl Orchestra, conducted by Edwin Outwater, along with guest vocalists including Joan Osborne and Aimee Mann.

-On April 24, 2008, Cheap Trick performed at the Budokan arena for the 30th anniversary of the 1978 album Cheap Trick at Budokan.
+On April 24, 2008, Cheap Trick performed at Japan's Budokan arena in Chiyoda, Tokyo, for the 30th anniversary of the 1978 album Cheap Trick at Budokan.

-Bun E. Carlos stopped touring and recording with them and he has officially left the band in 2010.
+Bun E. Carlos stopped touring and recording with the band, and officially left the band in 2010.
 Rick Nielsen's son Daxx, who had filled in for Bun E. while he was recovering from back surgery in 2001, became the band's touring drummer.

-On July 17, 2011, at the Bluesfest in Ottawa, a thunderstorm blew through the festival area 20 minutes into the band's set.
+On July 17, 2011, at Canada's Bluesfest in Ottawa, Ontario, a thunderstorm blew through the festival area 20 minutes into the band's set.
 The band and crew were on the stage when, without warning, the 40-ton roof fell.
 It fell away from the audience and landed on the band's truck, which was parked alongside the back of the stage.
 The van broke the fall and allowed everyone about 30 seconds to escape.

 Carlos filed a lawsuit against his former bandmates in 2013.
 He claimed that even though they claimed that he was departed from Cheap Trick, he was not being allowed to participate in band-related activities, including recording.
 The remaining three members of Cheap Trick filed a countersuit, seeking a legal affirmation of their removal of Carlos.
 Their lawsuit was dismissed in late 2013.
 The legal dispute was eventually settled.
 Following the settlement, Carlos did not record or tour with them.
-However, the three remaining members decided they would continue Cheap Trick as a trio.
+The three remaining members decided they would continue Cheap Trick as a trio.